Documentation

 How it works

-When you declare a tool in ooda.json and run /install-tools (or start a sprite, which runs it automatically), ooda:
+When you declare a tool in ooda.json and run /install-tools (or start a project, which runs it automatically), ooda:

 1. Looks up the tool in its built-in registry